 3. Thang Nhung pork roast (all about pork)

 7. Vietnam capture café (Western food – has very good pizza!)

 8. Nguyen Shack (Vietnamese food)

-You can choose to experience the 4 places mentioned above by yourself or by taking a tour.
-The pros of taking a tour are that you don’t need to worry about anything else but book it.
-So it is convenient, and sometimes adds up to be cheaper!
+You can choose to experience the four places mentioned above by yourself or by taking a tour.
+The pros of taking a tour are that you don’t need to worry about anything else but booking it.
+So it is convenient, and it sometimes adds up to be cheaper!
 Also, you’ll be provided a lot of helpful and interesting facts about the place, the area, and the neighborhood.
 If you consider taking a tour to those places, just ask the receptionist at the place you are staying.
-But there are more to Phong Nha that you can experience, especially with a higher budget.
-Many off-the-beaten-track caves are hidden in the jungle awaits.
+But there is more to Phong Nha that you can experience, especially with a higher budget.
+Many off-the-beaten-track caves are hidden in the jungle.
 Some include En cave, Tu Lan cave, or the famous Son Doong cave.
 Some things you can do include:

 – Ride a bike through the countryside of Bong Lai Valley